MultiCraft/repixture/mods/rp_tnt/API.md

 ## `tnt.boom_notnt(pos, radius, sound, remove_nodes)`

-High-level explosion.
+Does an explosion.
-Same as `tnt.boom` but works at any position.
+Same as `tnt.boom` but works for non-TNT nodes as well.
 No TNT required.

 Parameters: